magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-multiline.md

 ## Overview

-The Multiline component is a collection form elements that is used to display multiple fields of the same type, the "Street Address" fields, for instance.
+The Multiline component is a collection of form elements that is used to display multiple fields of the same type.
+For example, the **Street Address** fields.

 ## Multiline configuration